hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

     * There are 6 methods in total.
 4 of them we have to duplicate any way.
 Whether we want to duplicate `create_offer`, `create_request` methods if we do not change their format.
     * Proposed answer: yes - duplicate all methods
-* Q3: Are we still tied to Indy styled presentation request?
+* Q3: Are we still tied to legacy styled presentation request?
     * Can we make interface completely independent of Presentation Request?
 So any form can be handled on top level and specific data passed to AnonCreds-rs.
     * Proposed answer: Make AnonCreds-rs methods presentation agnostic.